MechAssault: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Jeff Gerstmann of GameSpot said, "If you're going to buy one game with your Xbox Live starter kit, MechAssault is the one to get."
-In Japan, where the game was ported for release on June 12, 2003, Famitsu gave it a score of 28 out of 40.
+In Japan, where the game was ported for release on June 12, 2003, Famitsu gave it a score of all four sevens for a total of 28 out of 40.
+GamePro called it "a blitzkrieg of metal-mauling combat and strategy, purely for stick jockeys.
+It's no sim, but it's not simple either."

-By July 2006, the game had sold 750,000 units and earned $26 million in the U.S. NextGen ranked it as the 85th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of the MechAssault series reached 1.1 million units.

 GameSpot named it the best Xbox game of November 2002, and later presented it with the annual awards for "Best Online Game on Xbox", "Best Shooter on Xbox", and overall "Game of the Year on Xbox".
 It was a runner-up in the publication's "Best Sound" and "Best Graphics (Technical)" categories.
+The game won the awards for "Best Online Xbox Game" and "Best Online Console Game" at The Electric Playground's 2002 Blister Awards, and was nominated for "Best Graphics in a Console Game", "Best Console Shooter" and "Xbox Game of the Year", but lost to Tom Clancy's Splinter Cell (Graphics, Xbox Game of the Year) and Metroid Prime, respectively.

+By July 2006, the game had sold 750,000 units and earned $26 million in the U.S. NextGen ranked it as the 85th highest-selling game launched for the PlayStation 2, Xbox or GameCube between October 2000 and July 2006 in that country.
+Combined sales of the MechAssault series reached 1.1 million units.